-The CRIR guarded hot plate apparatus is a "one-specimen" apparatus, that functions in a bi-guarded, horizontal configuration.
-Plate dimensions are 610 mm x 610 mm with a metering area of 250 mm x 250 mm.
-The metering area is surrounded by two guards.
-The plate assembly rests in a temperature and humidity controlled atmosphere.
-The imbalances between the metering area and the first guard and that between the first and the second guard are controlled using thermopiles with 100 and 200 thermocouple junctions respectively.
+The CRIR guarded hot plate apparatus is a "one-specimen" apparatus that functions in a bi-guarded, horizontal configuration.
+Plate dimensions are $610 \text{ mm} \times 610 \text{ mm}$ with a metering area of 250 mm $\times 250 \text{ mm}$.
+The metering area is surrounded by two guards, and the plate assembly rests in a temperature and humidity controlled atmosphere.
+The imbalances between the metering area and the first guard and between the first and the second guard are controlled using thermopiles with 100 and 200 thermocouple junctions, respectively.